-- a.
-Widen, deepen or otherwise alter any drain. - b.
-Deposit or allow to be deposited into a drain any material that is likely to obstruct the free flow of water. - c.
-Remove or interfere with any structure or equipment relating to any drain. - d.
-Connect any pipe, channel or other conduit to any drain.

-Explanation: With prior written authority installation of new subsoil drainage pipes is allowable, providing they are draining land that is already contributing to the receiving drain i.e. there is no diversion of water.
+- (a) Widen, deepen, or otherwise alter any drain. - (b) Deposit, or allow to be deposited into a drain, any material that is likely to obstruct the free flow of water. - (c) Remove, or interfere with, any structure or equipment relating to any drain. - (d) Connect any pipe, channel, or other conduit to any drain. - Explanation: With prior written authority, installation of new subsoil drainage pipes is allowable, providing they are draining land that is already contributing to the receiving drain i.e. there is no diversion of water. - (e) Plant, or allow to grow, any tree, shrub, hedge, or any part thereof, within 12 metres of a drain (measured from the lip of the drain Area 2 in diagram above). - (f) Allow any plant to grow over, or in, any drain, or on the banks of a drain, that may impede the flow of water in the drain, or interfere with access along the drain for maintenance or inspection purposes (Area 1 in diagram above).

-- e.
-Plant, or allow to grow, any tree, shrub, hedge, or any part thereof, within 12 metres of a drain (measured from the lip of the drain - Area 2 in diagram above). - f.
-Allow any plant to grow over, or in any drain, or on the banks of a drain, that may impede the flow of water in the drain, or interfere with access along the drain for maintenance or inspection purposes (Area 1 in diagram above). - g.
-Remove, damage or allow stock to damage, any plants that have been planted adjacent to a drain by Council to act as stabilization; or any fence that has been erected to protect those plants. - h.
-Allow stock access to any drain or the bank of any drain. - i.
-Construct or remove any structure in or under any drain, or on any bank of a drain or within 12 metres of a drain (measured from the lip of the drain). - j.
-Construct or remove a bridge, culvert or crossing in or over any drain. - k.
-Construct or form through repeated use, or remove or dismantle; a road or race for the passage of vehicles or stock within 12 metres of a drain. - Undertake any works that will interfere with the access of Council staff to river and drainage scheme assets. - m.
-Allow any object or structure to be located within 1.5 metres (vertical) above the normal drain water level.
+- (g) Remove, damage, or allow stock to damage, any plants that have been planted adjacent to a drain by Council to act as stabilisation, or any fence that has been erected to protect those plants. - (h) Allow stock access to any drain or the bank of any drain. - (i) Construct or remove any structure in or under any drain, or on any bank of a drain or within 12 metres of a drain (measured from the lip of the drain). - (j) Construct or remove a bridge, culvert or crossing in or over any drain. - (k) Construct or form through repeated use, or remove or dismantle, a road or race for the passage of vehicles or stock within 12 metres of a drain (measured from the lip of the drain Area 2 in diagram above). - (I) Undertake any works that will interfere with the access of Council staff to river and drainage scheme assets. - (m) Allow any object or structure to be located within 1.5 metres (vertical) above the normal drain water level.

-Explanation: This clause applies especially to drains and canals that are maintained by the weedcutter boat and/or spray boat that requires a minimum clearance of 1.5 metres beneath obstacles overhanging the drain.
-Refer to Schedule 8: Drains maintained by weedcutter or spray boats.
+Explanation: This clause applies specifically to drains and canals that are maintained by the weedcutter boat and/or spray boat that requires a minimum clearance of 1.5 metres beneath obstacles overhanging the drain.
+Refer to Schedule 9: Drains maintained by weedcutter or spray boats.